pegasi-ai/pegasi-shield/README.md

 ![plot](./static/images/trex.png)

 [May 2024 Update] Optimize your RAG pipelines for accuracy with T-RAGS (Trustworthy Retrieval Augmented Generation with Safeguards).
-Named aptly after T-Rex (🦖).
+Named aptly after T-Rex (🦖) and powered by knowledge graphs.
 This repo was formally Guardrail ML, a security and alignment toolkit to detect unwanted inputs and LLM outputs.
 More to come.